Poland to end Russian oil imports; Germany warns on gas

 “There have been several comments from the Russian side that if this (payments in rubles) doesn’t happen, then the supplies will be stopped,” Economy Minister Robert Habeck told reporters in Berlin.

-Kremlin spokesman Dmitry Peskov said Wednesday that switching payments for Russian gas to rubles is going to be a “drawnout process.”
-He noted that there is always a gap between gas supplies and payments and that the government will soon release details of the new plan.
+Kremlin spokesman Dmitry Peskov said switching payments for Russian gas to rubles is going to be a “drawn-out process.”
+He noted there is always a gap between gas supplies and payments and that the government will release details of the plan soon.

 Habeck said those rules were expected Thursday.

-He called the early warning precautionary as Russia was so far still fulfilling its contracts.
-It is the first of three levels and entails establishing a crisis team to step up monitoring of the gas supply, said Habeck, who is also energy minister and vice chancellor.
+He called the early warning precautionary as Russia was still fulfilling its contracts so far.
+It is the first of three levels and entails establishing a crisis team to step up monitoring of the gas supply, Habeck said.

 Germany’s gas storages are filled to about 25% capacity.